0xa08ab242/slack-theme-cli/slack4/README.md

 Then, the next day, it reverted again, this time the theming reverted because the setting had 'magically' changed from "never" to "once."
 As before, changing it back fixed it, and I still don't know what changed the setting.

+So, since this looks like it going to happen daily, I made a simple script to use a backup copy of local-settings.json and overwrite the one that keeps changing.
+Such a item feels too trivial to add to the repo at this time.
+My current suspicion is that the file is reverting as part of the 'update check and notification' processes.
+Between the hassle of the last slack update and the uselessly vague changelog for the available update, I have no appetite for more from them right now.

 ## Credits

 Special thanks to: